aquafir/ACE.BaseMod/Samples/CustomSpells/Readme.md

 ### Spreadsheet

-If `AutoloadSpreadsheet` is true, a valid Excel spreadsheet set with `CustomSpellsSpreadsheet` will be applied when starting.
+If `AutoloadSpreadsheet` is true, a valid Excel spreadsheet set with `Spreadsheet` will be applied when starting.
 This may be done manually with the `/loadspells` command.